webflo/drupal-swiftmailer/README.txt

 Drupal can then be configured to send e-mails using an SMTP server of your choice, a local MTA such as sendmail or the mail functionality offered by PHP.

-Furthermore, the module also lets module developers add attachments and inline images to e-mails.
+Furthermore, the module also lets both theme and module developers add attachments and inline mages to e-mails.

 1.0 Configuration

-The module required you to download the Swift Mailer library separately to a directory of your choice (relative to the Drupal installation).
+The module requires you to download the Swift Mailer library separately to a directory of your choice (relative to the Drupal installation).
 However, it is advised that libraries are kept in the 'sites/all/libraries' directory.
 If you keep the Swift Mailer library in 'sites/all/libraries/swiftmailer', then you need to